kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 ### Estimated Duration: 25 Minutes

-This lab focuses on the process of fine-tuning OpenAI models to improve their performance on specific tasks or datasets.
+This exercise focuses on the process of fine-tuning OpenAI models to improve their performance on specific tasks or datasets.
 Participants learn how to adjust model parameters, optimize training strategies, and evaluate model performance metrics through practical exercises and examples.

 ## Topics